Wixry/wixry/README.md

 # 👋 Hey, I'm WixryDev

 ### 🚀 About me
-- 👦 I am a 16 year old full stack developer who knows quite some different programming languages ​​and codes for different occasions but mainly for my own pleasure.
+- 👦 I am a 16-year-old full stack developer who knows quite some different programming languages ​​and codes for different occasions but mainly for my pleasure.

-- 📜 In the past I have worked on various projects such as FiveM/RedM servers, and did some minecraft development back in the days but nowadays I mainly make websites and phone apps.
+- 📜 In the past I have worked on various projects such as FiveM/RedM servers and did some Minecraft development back in the day but nowadays I mainly make websites and phone apps.

   - 🥇 There are plenty of projects that I've been proud of, but I'm now working on a project called Solvix where I sell FiveM/RedM scripts for a monthly fee, it's one of my so far best successful projects yet.